vortahq/rich-error/Readme.md

 As we're publishing this module in our private repo, you'll need to do following steps before running `go get`:

-1. Add repo address to GOPRIVATE evn, to prevent go from using the proxy server:
+1. Add repo address to GOPRIVATE env, to prevent go from using the proxy server:

     ```bash
     go env -w GOPRIVATE=gitlab.com/orderhq/rich-error